What is skin needling?

 Specially designed home skin needling models with short fine needles (0.2 mm depth) may be used 2–3 times per week to:

-- enhance delivery and effectiveness of medical grade skincare creams
+- Enhance the delivery and effectiveness of medical grade skincare creams

 Are there any side effects from skin needling?